treehouses/treehouses.github.io/pages/vi/vagranttutorial.md

 **NOTE**: PowerShell and Command Prompt users will have to substitute forward slashes “/” with backslashes “\” throughout these introductory steps as it pertains to file paths.
 Example: If you see an instruction saying `cd desktop/treehouses/cli` instead use `cd desktop\treehouses\cli`.

-#### macOS or Ubuntu - Terminal
+#### macOS or GNU\Linux -Terminal

-Normally we use Terminal to interact with Vagrant CLI.
+Normally we use a terminal emulator to interact with Vagrant CLI

 ## Stay in the Right Directory